Bee Statistics To Prove Why They’re Crucial for Our Environment!

 How Many Bees Are in the World

-It’s hard to put an exact figure on the number of bees in the world, after all, a singular queen bee can lay between 2,000 to 3,000 eggs a day.
-However, there are anywhere from 80 million to 100 million beehives, with a single bee colony containing 10,000 to 60,000 bees.
+It’s hard to put an exact figure on the number of bees in the world; after all, a singular queen bee can lay between 2,000 to 3,000 eggs a day.
+However, there are anywhere from 80 million to 100 million beehives, with a single bee colony containing 10,000 to 60,000 bees, which makes a total bee population of around 2 trillion.

-But you’d actually be surprised to know that there are over 20,o00 different bee species in the world, from the most common western honey bee to extremely rare species like the Pharohylaeus lactiferus, which is native to Australia, and Franklin’s bumblebee that hasn’t been sighted since 2006.
+You’d actually be surprised to know that there are over 20,000 different bee species in the world, from the most common western honey bee to extremely rare species like the Pharohylaeus lactiferus, which is native to Australia, and Franklin’s bumblebee that hasn’t been sighted since 2006.

-The United States easily has the most bee species out of anywhere in the world, with over 4,000 different bees calling America home, according to USGS.
+The US easily has the most bee species out of anywhere in the world, with over 4,000 different bees calling America home, according to USGS.

 The Total Bee Population Is 80–100 Million Managed Beehives Around the World (Independent)